Wednesday, September 7, 2011

 The camper is a joy to travel in and is the perfect vehicle for us.
 We feel free to explore wherever we want to go.

-We were pleasantly pleased with the lack of roadside billboards and advertising, no roadside trash of and kind, low speed limits, and lack of crime.
+We were pleasantly pleased with the lack of roadside billboards and advertising, no roadside trash, low speed limits, and lack of crime.

 We continue to use our GPS all the time and find all kinds of places we would not otherwise know about.